lervag/vimtex/.github/ISSUE_TEMPLATE/issue_report.md

 -->

 <!--
-- If you are a vim user, start vim with `vim --servername VIM -u minivimrc minimal.tex`
+- If you are a vim user, start vim with `vim --servername VIM -u minimal.vim minimal.tex`

-- If you are a neovim user, start neovim with `nvim -u minivimrc minimal.tex` -->
+- If you are a neovim user, start neovim with `nvim -u minimal.vim minimal.tex` -->

 **Commands/Inputs**